Online Energy Minimization Under A Peak Age of Information Constraint: Proof of Theorem

 Consider the scenario, where the AoI at the monitor at time $t=0$ is $\Delta(0)=D/2$ (thus, $d(0)=D-\Delta(0)=D/2$), the time horizon $T=3D/2-\delta$ (for $\delta\to 0^+$), and the packets are being generated according to one of the following two instances of packet generation times $\sigma$: $(i)$ $\sigma_1=\{0,D/4,D/2\}$, and $(ii)$ $\sigma_2=\{0,D/4,5D/6\}$.
 An optimal offline policy $\pi^\star$ knows the actual instance $\sigma$ according to which the packets are being generated.
 Therefore, if the actual instance is $\sigma=\sigma_1$, then $\pi^\star$ would consume at most $P(2W/D)D$ units of energy.
 This is because $P(2W/D)D$ units of energy is sufficient to satisfy the deadline constraint \eqref{eq:deadline-constraint} by transmitting the packets generated at time $t=0$ and $t=D/2$ with constant speed $2W/D$ over the intervals $[0,D/2)$, and $[D/2,D)$ respectively.
 Similarly, if the actual instance $\sigma=\sigma_2$, then $\pi^\star$ consumes at most $P(12W/5D)5D/4$ units of energy, required to transmit the three packets generated at time $t=0$, $t=D/4$ and $t=5D/6$ with constant speed $12W/5D$ over the intervals $[0,5D/12)$, $[5D/12,5D/6)$ and $[5D/6,5D/4)$ respectively (because it satisfies the deadline constraint \eqref{eq:deadline-constraint}).

 However, a causal policy $\pi$ does not know the actual instance of packet generation times in advance.
 Therefore, until time $t=D/2$, $\pi$ cannot distinguish if the packets are being generated according to $\sigma_1$ or $\sigma_2$.
 Also, $\pi$ needs to deliver at least one of the packets generated in interval $[0,D/2)$ before time $t=d(0)=D/2$ (to satisfy the deadline constraint \eqref{eq:deadline-constraint}).
-So, consider the two possible cases: \paragraph{$\pi$ delivers packet $2$ (generated at time $t=D/4$) before $d(0)=D/2$} then, $\pi$ consumes at least $P(4W/D)D/4$ units of energy in interval $[0,D/2)$, required to transmit packet $2$ with constant speed $4W/D$, over the interval $[D/4,D/2)$.
-If the packets are generated according to $\sigma=\sigma_1$, $\pi$ would consume at least $P(2W/D)D/2$ units of energy in interval $[D/2,D)$, required to transmit packet 3 (generated at time $t=D/2$) over the interval $[D/2,D)$ with constant speed $2W/D$.
+Hence, consider the two possible cases: \paragraph{$\pi$ delivers packet $2$ (generated at time $t=D/4$) before $d(0)=D/2$} then, $\pi$ consumes at least $P(4W/D)D/4$ units of energy in interval $[0,D/2)$, required to transmit packet $2$ with constant speed $4W/D$, over the interval $[D/4,D/2)$.
+Also, the deadline at time $t=D/2$ will be reset to $5D/4$.
+If the packets are generated according to $\sigma=\sigma_1$, $\pi$ would need to transmit packet 3 (generated at time $D/2$) before the new deadline, i.e., $5D/4$.
+Thus, $\pi$ would consume at least $P(4W/3D)3D/4$ units of energy in interval $[D/2,5D/4)$, required to transmit packet 3 with constant speed $4W/3D$.
 Since $\pi^\star$ consumes at most $P(2W/D)D$ units of energy (when $\sigma=\sigma_1$), the ratio of energy consumed by $\pi$ and $\pi^\star$ in interval $[0,T]$ is

 \paragraph{$\pi$ delivers packet $1$, and transmits $\gamma W$ bits of packet $2$ (where $\gamma\in[0,1)$) until the initial deadline $d(0)=D/2$} then, energy consumed by $\pi$ in interval $[0,D/2)$ is at least $P(2(1+\gamma)W/D)D/2$, and there are following two possible sub-cases.